-When it comes to formula milk, the basic content is cow’s milk for almost all infant formula milk.
+When it comes to formula milk, the basic content is cow's milk for almost all infant formula milk.
 Plain cow milk contains high casein content that makes it unsuited for infants.
 It may put a strain on the kidney of infants.
-That’s why; doctors don’t recommend untreated cow’s milk before the age of one.
-The infant intestine can only digest human milk in the first few months of his life.
-The other ingredients of formula milk may include:
+That's why doctors don't recommend untreated cow's milk before the age of one.
+The intestine of a child can only digest human milk in the first few months of his life.
+Other ingredients of formula milk may include:

 - Amino Acid

 - Soy Lecithin

 Formula milk has many nutrients essential for your baby until the age of one year or even at the age of two years.
 It has natural probiotic dietary fiber that is beneficial for your baby's immune system.
 If your baby is breastfeeding, you can give him extra vitamins found in formula milk.
 Formula milk is fortified with vitamin D and iron as well.